US stocks wobble, hover around record highs set last week

 Investors will also be watching another policy meeting by the Federal Reserve, which is in the process of considering how to wind down its extraordinary support measures for the economy.
 The central bank will release its latest statement on Wednesday.

+The Institute for Supply Management will release its service sector index for October on Wednesday.
+That will give investors a glimpse into how the sector, which accounts for the bulk of economic activity, is recovering after the surge of COVID-19 cases over the summer.

-Wall Street will get another update on the employment market when the Labor Department releases its jobs report for October on Friday.
+Investors will also get another update on the employment market when the Labor Department releases its jobs report for October on Friday.